hackrnd/flask-docker-azure/README.md

         docker push <dockerhub-username>/<app-name>

+5. Go to azure portal and create a new "Web app for containers" and specify <dockerhub-username>/<app-name> as docker hub image repository.

+6. Set the required environment variables in App settings.
+Also configure Azure to use the port that we specified in Dockerfile using below App setting:

+        WEBSITES_PORT=8080

+7. Optionally, you can debug the container by going to kudu console at `https://<azure-app-name>.scm.azurewebsites.net/`

-For more information, please see the [Use a custom Docker image for Web App for Containers](https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-custom-docker-image).
+For more information, please see: [Use a custom Docker image for Web App for Containers](https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-custom-docker-image).